Poetry Out Loud

-This past year, Langston Ward, Washington's representative at the national Poetry Out Loud competition, took top honors in the U.S. --a first for our state.
+In 2013, Langston Ward, Washington's representative at the national Poetry Out Loud competition, took top honors in the U.S. --a first for our state.
 Read more about his exciting achievement in our press release from May 1, 2013 and in an article published in the Spokesman Review on May 2, 2013.

 2013 State Finals

 Langston Ward, of Mead High School, in Spokane, won the 2013 state Poetry Out Loud finals with his recitations of The Gift by Li-Young Lee, The Bad Old Days by Kenneth Rexroth, and A March in the Ranks Hard-Prest, and the Road Unknown by Walt Whitman.
 As the winner of the state final competition, Ward won a $200 prize.
 In addition, his school received $500 for the purchase of poetry books, and Ward earned an all-expenses-paid trip (with a chaperone) to compete in the National Finals in Washington, DC, on April 29-30, 2013.
 This was the second state championship for Ward, who represented Washington state in the 2012 national finals.
 He placed in the top nine students nationally that year.
 Read more ...

 2014.
 The Poetry Out Loud 2014 state finals were filmed by Pardiman Productions.
 Click on the YouTube links below to watch students reciting their selected poems during the competition.